-This sector accounts for over 50% of the increase in dividends from November 30, 2007, to March 14, 2013, with $29 billion of the $53.5 billion total increase in dividends.
-Technology firms are generally recent initiators with lots of cash on their balance sheets and potential for further dividend growth.
-From the November 30, 2009, low, this sector accounted for about 21% of the increase.
+This sector accounts for almost 37% of the increase in dividends from November 30, 2007, to March 26, 2014, with $36.5 billion of the $98.7 billion total increase in dividends.
+Technology firms are generally recent initiators, with lots of cash on their balance sheets and potential for further dividend growth.
+This sector accounted for about 20% of the increase from the November 30, 2009, low.

 Positioning to Capture the Market’s Dividend Growth

-I continue to believe it is important to be broadly diversified in the market to capture the dividend growth.
-Financial firms, though still on the comeback trail, are widely expected to continue growing their dividends pending approval from the U.S. government.
+We continue to believe it is important to be broadly diversified in the market to capture the dividend growth.
+Financial firms, though still on the comeback trail, are widely expected to continue growing their dividends, pending approval from the U.S. government.
 Information technology firms have large amounts of cash, so we may see more dividend initiations as well as dividend growth from that sector.

-Ultimately, strategies focused on backward looking and regular cycles of 5, 10 or 20 years of consecutive dividend increases are likely to miss out on the new up-and-coming dividend payers (or those that cut dividends during the crisis, such as the aforementioned J.P.
-Morgan and Wells Fargo).
-With WisdomTree’s U.S. Dividend family, once a firm indicates a regular dividend and meets other market capitalization and liquidity screens, it becomes eligible for inclusion, allowing these strategies to move quickly to capture the U.S. dividend stream as it evolves.
+Ultimately, strategies focused on looking backward and on regular cycles of 5, 10 or 20 years of consecutive dividend growth are likely to miss out on the new up-and-coming dividend payers (or those that cut dividends during the crisis, such as the aforementioned Bank of America, Wells Fargo and J.P.
+Morgan).

 Unless otherwise noted, sources are WisdomTree and Bloomberg.